Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Edgewood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 5: EARLY LITERACY: By June 2025, Edgewood Elementary School will increase the percentage of K-2 students on track to read at grade level by 5 percentage points or ≥ 80%.
+Performance Objective 6: EARLY LITERACY: By June 2026, Edgewood Elementary School will increase the percentage of K-2 students on track to read at grade level from BOY to EOY.

 Evaluation Data Sources:

-Strategy 1: Our teachers will focus on their intervention time and labsites during extended planning.
-Teachers will use the literacy resources and plan out all components to deliver a high quality instructional lesson.
-Teachers will practice the small group lesson during extended planning time at least once a month.
+Strategy 1: Extended planning supports teachers unpacking the standards, creating the Know/Show and success criteria charts, backwards designing lessons and creating the data tracker to note progress.
+Teachers will use the literacy resources and strategies from the struggling readers professional development, and plan out all components to deliver a high quality instructional lesson.
+Teachers will practice how to deliver the strategy to students during extended planning at least 2 times per month.
 Substitutes will be provided for teachers, administrators, and staff to attend professional development sessions, travel to conferences, attend virtual trainings, meet with instructional specialists, and attend vertical alignment meetings to implement the best instructional strategies for students.

-Strategy's Expected Result/Impact: Increase consistency in implementation all necessary literacy components with confidence.
+Strategy's Expected Result/Impact: Increase consistency in implementation of all necessary literacy components with confidence

 Staff Responsible for Monitoring: Teachers